 Fills Your Time

-You will have much more free time while you are a student compared to when you are working full time which means that exercising is the perfect way to fill your time.
+As a student you have loads of free time.
+Especially compared to when you are working full time which means that exercising is the perfect way to fill your time.
 You can make exercise fun – find a sport that you enjoy, work out with friends, try to fit exercise into your daily life and try to make it a habit.
-Fitting socialising and exercise in together can be even more rewarding as getting involved with others is also good for your well-being.
+Fitting socialising and exercise in together is really rewarding as getting involved with others is also good for your well-being.
+You can find fitness classes around your area either on Facebook or the NHS has a system.

 Not only will exercising considerably increase your mental wellbeing, but your body will benefit too.
 Exercise helps to relax muscles, relieves tensions in the body and increases your metabolism.

-Regular exercise can be realistic, but don’t try to set unrealistic goals – doing something is better than doing nothing so plan your workouts and find out for yourself how good exercise can make you feel!
+Regular exercise is fantastic!
+But don’t try to do it all at once.
+You’ll end up setting unrealistic goals and being disappointment in the long run.
+Doing something is better than doing nothing so plan your workouts and find out for yourself how good exercise can make you feel!